benfr1/Real_M.I.D.I/README.md

 # Real_M.I.D.I
-Real Midi : authentic real-life sounding MIDI compositions &amp; arrangements
+Real Midi : authentic real-life sounding MIDI compositions &amp; arrangements Retro-Engineered Arrangements Library

 # Features

 1. Import MIDI file
-2. set good sounding instruments.
+2. Set good sounding instruments on each track.
-3. volume is indicated in bar number 150 or 300 or 450 or 600, modify if desired so.
+3. Set volume as per your choice, or set the volume set/indicated at bar number 150 or 300 or 450 or 600.
 4. Play.
-Enjoy !
+Enjoy the real or almost real arrangements !

  # Philosophy

-A. The difference should be subtle or sounding almost completely like the original (to the exception of sung / human voice tracks).
+A0.
+The difference between a real midi and an original sound track should be subtle or very subtle, or sounding almost completely like the original, to the exception of sung / human voice tracks.
 A1.
 If you play the original file along with this real midi, there shall be no , or very little, difference.
 A2.
-If you play the original file, mute it, listen, and then mute the midi, listen to the original, back and forth, you should hear no difference.
+If you play the original file, mute it, then mute the midi, listen to the original, back and forth several times, you should hear no difference.

 # Method